These labs have been student-tested. Email email@example.com from your university account to gain access to additional materials.

 Work and power in human performance

 Students get on a treadmills and calculate their power expenditure in units of oxygen consumption, watts, and METS.
 Students calculate the efficiency of walking on various inclines.
-Students walk 1 mile and calculate their VO2max.
+Students walk one mile and calculate their VO2max.
 As a bonus, students calculate an optimum target heart rate for exercise.

 This "lab" is currently actually an application or tutorial.
 Students are to gain an understanding of the origins of models in exercise physiology.
 This will change in the next revision if we are able to obtain cost-effective respirators.